SS Uhenfels: Capture

 When the Second World War began in September 1939 Uhenfels was in the Indian Ocean.
 She made a number of attempts to return home.
 On her third attempt she left Lourenço Marques in Portuguese East Africa disguised as the Dutch merchant Aagtekerk.
 Her cargo included opium worth £250,000, plus cotton and hides.

 Three of her crew deserted before she left Lourenço Marques.
 They made their way to Zululand, where police arrested them and took them to Maritzburg.
 After being fined, they were interned in South Africa for the duration of the war.

 Uhenfels reached the Atlantic, but there she ran into the Royal Navy's Force K, which had been deployed in search of the German cruiser Admiral Graf Spee.
 The force included the aircraft carrier HMS Ark Royal, whose aircraft had spotted another German merchant the previous month, the German tanker Altmark.
 But Altmark had been disguised as the US tanker Delmar, and so had escaped unmolested.

-On 5 November two aircraft reported Uhenfels, and the destroyer HMS Hereward was sent to intercept her.
+On 5 November, two aircraft reported Uhenfels, and the destroyer HMS Hereward was sent to intercept her.
 Uhenfels' crew tried to scuttle her but a boarding party from Hereward prevented them.
 The Royal Navy brought her to Freetown the next day.
 The 61 crew were marched to an internment camp ashore, defiantly singing Nazi songs.

 By the time she had been captured the Uhenfels was running short of food.
 Uhenfels was then taken to Gibraltar for dry docking and inspection, arriving on 18 March.
 She reached London on 5 April 1940, the first captured German vessel to arrive in port in the Second World War.
 Her cargo comprised maize, palm kernels and other food from the West Indies.
 She was also carrying 122 tanned sheepskins, which were offered for sale by public tender "in prize".

 Empire Ability

-In April 1940 the UK Ministry of Shipping renamed the ship as Empire Ability and contracted Elder Dempster Lines to operate her.
+In April 1940, the UK Ministry of Shipping renamed the ship as Empire Ability and contracted Elder Dempster Lines to operate her.

-On 23 October 1940 she was among ships bombed and damaged by German aircraft while waiting in Gare Loch for a convoy to assemble.
+On 23 October 1940, she was among the ships bombed and damaged by German aircraft while waiting in Gare Loch for a convoy to assemble.
 In December 1940 Empire Ability left the Firth of Clyde for Egypt via Freetown and Durban, reaching Suez in February 1941.

-On 27 February 1941 the Italian submarine Michele Bianchi attacked Convoy OB 290 in the North Atlantic and claimed to have scored a probable hit on the Empire Ability.
+On 27 February 1941, the Italian submarine Michele Bianchi attacked Convoy OB 290 in the North Atlantic and claimed to have scored a probable hit on the Empire Ability.
 In fact she was not there, and was in the Red Sea at the time.

-Empire ability returned via Port Louis, Durban, Cape Town and Freetown, where she waited for a fortnight for a convoy to Liverpool.
+Empire Ability returned via Port Louis, Durban, Cape Town and Freetown, where she waited for a fortnight for a convoy to Liverpool.
 She was carrying a cargo of 7,725 tons of sugar, 238 tons of rum, 400 tons of palm kernels and 35 tons of fibre, and her Master was Herbert Flowerdew.